M7Tro/educationalProjects/chatApp/README.md

 I found out that res.cookie is actually part of express.
 I thought that the cookie parser middleware modifies the response object, but setting a cookie with res.cookie() is actually part of express functionality.

+I also made a mistake by trying to use httpOnly property when singing the jwt, not when creating a cookie.
+I must understand that httpOnly is a property relevant to cookies: you limit access to them. htttOnly means that the cookie is only accessible with GET/POST/etc requests, and not by javascript run on the browser.

+The sameSite:"strict" property makes sure that cookies are only sent with requests that originate from the same site as the cookie.
+It prevents from exploits by cross-site requests.

+The secure flag ensures that if we are not in development, the cookie is only sent with HTTPS connections.